rbitton1729/Website/src/content/server-setup/_index.md

 ## Step 2: Access the Web Terminal

 1. Visit **[ssh.rbitton.com](https://ssh.rbitton.com)**.
-2. Log in using your email address through the Cloudflare Access portal.
+2. Log in using your UChicago or UCI email address through the Cloudflare Access portal.
-   - You’ll receive a one-time authentication code by email.
+   - You'll receive a one-time authentication code by email.
-   - This authentication should last for one week, though Cloudflare may require you to reauthentic sooner based on various factors.
+   - This authentication should last for one week, though Cloudflare may require you to reauthenticate sooner based on various factors.
 3. Once authenticated, you’ll be prompted for your **username** (your CNet ID or UCInetID).
 4. Use the **temporary password** sent to you in your confirmation email.
-5. Your account is restricted to 15 GiB in your home folder.
-If you reach this limit you will hit an I/O failure.
-If you need more, contact me.

 When you first log in, you’ll immediately be prompted to change your password.
 Your new password must meet the following requirements:
 **Minimum 8 characters, including at least three of: uppercase, lowercase, number, or special character.**

+Your account is restricted to **15 GiB in your home folder**.
+If you reach this limit you will hit an I/O failure.
+You can see how much storage you have used by running `quota`.
+If you need more, contact me.

 ---